There are three different techniques that you will use to measure. The techniques are circumference, conforming and straight.

 Measuring Infants & Toddlers

 If you are taking measurements of yourself, its a lot more work.
 If at all possible, get a helper.
-We are going to line out the body before measuring, which means that someone with no sewing experience can take measurements.
+We will make it as easy as possible so someone without sewing experience can do this.
 Recruit a significant other, child or friend to take them for you.

 Model Posture & Mood